UT-GlobalSeismology/anisotime/README.md

 For [Linux](https://bit.ly/2Xdq5QI)

 Please note that the program automatically updates when a new version is released.
-The current version is 1.3.8 (Taoyuan).
-Last updated on 07 AUG 2020.
+The current version is 1.3.8 (Owase).
+Last updated on 18 AUG 2020.

 # CONTACT US